MahidevranML/MahidevranML/README.md

 - 👋 Hi, I’m @oliciya
 - 👀 I’m interested in Art of different kind
 - 🌱 I’m currently learning Bremen
-- 💞️ I’m looking to collaborate on Medcing science
+- 💞️ I’m looking to collaborate on Medecing and different sciences
 - 📫 How to reach me mahidevran1505@gmail.com
 - 😄 Pronouns: Me
 --->